djsurt/io/charts/charts.md

 5.)
 When checking a box, show the highest level at the top with the first click.
 (The arrow will appear point up.)

 6.)
-Adjust the angle of the arrow to point strait up and down.
+Adjust the angle of the arrow to point straight up and down.
 Wild guess:

 	MuiSvgIcon-root {
 		transform: translate(0px, 0px) rotate(-315deg);